“Beautifully restored hotel with first-class hospitality and a buzzy bistro, in the heart of Greece's second-largest city”

 All rooms and suites have individually adjustable heating and A/C, an interactive TV that handles billing and wake-up calls, a radio with an iPod dock, and twice-daily maid service.

 - Ipod dock

 - Safe box

 - Satellite tv

-A sumptuous breakfast buffet - fresh and dried fruits, compote and juices, salmon, olives, cheeses, cakes, breads and pastries, even individually packaged breakfast cereals - is served in the Roof Garden every day from 7am.
-This is included in the room rate, and you can also order an omelette or eggs cooked to order while you enjoy the wraparound view and your pot of coffee or tea.
+A sumptuous breakfast buffet is served in the sunny, peaceful Roof Garden every day from 7am - a lovely way to start the day.
+You'll find excellent traditional Greek produce (cheese pastries, creamy feta, olives, tapenade, delicious homemade breads and sweet cream filo pies) along with honeys, compotes, a delicious strawberry marmalade and fresh juices.
+This is included in the room rate, and you can also order an omelette or eggs cooked to order while you admire the wraparound view and mosaic floor.

 Room service is available 24 hours a day, and the bistro's bar is a favourite with fashionable locals, known for its Friday night wine tastings, live music and DJ-hosted events.